 The "Wait" button allows you to vary the delay time (in seconds) with which to resume scanning.
 You can start testing with a value of 5 seconds.

 You are now ready to press the "Scan" button.
-The Channel Analyser window will appear at the bottom of the screen with a wealth of prompts and operational buttons.
+The Channel Analyser window will appear with a wealth of prompts and operational buttons.